robcarver17/pysystemtrade/docs/production.md

 #####  Mark all dead processes as finished

 This will check to see if a process PID is active, and if not it will mark a process as finished, assumed crashed.
-This is also done periodically by the system monitor.
+This is also done periodically by the [system monitor and/or dashboard](/docs/dashboard_and_monitor.md), if running.

 #####  View process configuration